pinheiroGroup/Kinbiont.jl/docs/src/06_examples_fit/index.md

 ```

-When data are store in a Matrix of Float64 with 2 rows it is possible to perfor various analyses
+When data are stored in a Matrix of Float64 with 2 rows it is possible to perform various analyses
 ### Evaluation of the dynamics of specific growth rate
-The user can evaluate   of the specific growth rate  during all the curve.
+The user can evaluate the specific growth rate during the whole curve.
 This can be done by running the following:

 ```julia